Blaze2D: A High-Performance Solver for Photonic Crystals

 Achieving order-of-magnitude speedups through a mixed-precision LOBPCG algorithm and cache-aware architecture.

-Photonic band structure calculations rely on the Plane Wave Expansion (PWE) method, widely standardized by the MIT Photonic Bands (MPB) software.
-Established as the field’s gold standard, MPB is trusted for its accuracy and has long been assumed to represent the ceiling of computational efficiency for these problems.
+Photonic band structure calculations commonly rely on the Plane Wave Expansion (PWE) method, and MIT Photonic Bands (MPB) has long served as a widely used reference implementation for it.[1][2]
+MPB is trusted for its accuracy and is therefore a natural baseline for performance comparisons.

-We introduce Blaze, a Rust-based solver that modernizes the PWE approach using mixed-precision arithmetic and an improved LOBPCG algorithm.
-By explicitly targeting memory bandwidth bottlenecks and leveraging batched Level 3 BLAS operations, Blaze offers superior single- and multi-core scaling, and achieves a 95% reduction in memory footprint while maintaining reference accuracy.
+We introduce Blaze, a Rust-based solver that modernizes the PWE approach using mixed-precision arithmetic and an improved LOBPCG algorithm.[3][4]
+By explicitly targeting memory bandwidth bottlenecks, Blaze offers superior single- and multi-core scaling, and achieves a 95% reduction in memory footprint for regular use cases while maintaining reference accuracy.

-Performance benchmarks utilize the canonical square and hexagonal lattice configurations from Joannopoulos’ seminal 1997 Nature paper .[1]
-Unless otherwise specified, all data reflects the square lattice configuration at a resolution of 64, calculating 8 bands with 20 k-points per segment.
+Performance benchmarks utilize the canonical square and hexagonal lattice configurations from Joannopoulos’ seminal 1997 Nature paper .[5]
+Unless otherwise specified, all data reflects the square lattice configuration at a resolution of 64, computing the lowest 8 bands with 20 k-points per segment between two high-symmetry points.

 Single-Core Performance

-The computational cost of PWE solvers is dominated by Fast Fourier Transforms (FFTs).
-Transverse Electric (TE) modes are historically more expensive to solve than Transverse Magnetic (TM) modes, as they require six FFT operations per iteration compared to just two for TM.
+The computational cost of PWE solvers is dominated by Fast Fourier Transforms (FFTs).[1]
+In this plane-wave formulation, Transverse Electric (TE) modes are more expensive to solve than Transverse Magnetic (TM) modes, because each operator application requires six FFTs rather than two for TM.

 Multi-Core Performance